JuliaString/InternedStrings.jl/README.md

 But i am not smart, and have made that mistake many times.

-One option is to use [WeakRefStrings.jl](https://github.com/quinnj/WeakRefStrings.jl).
-In those, keeping you WeakRef substrings in memory won't keep the original string in memory.
-Only now you are responsible for managing that memory yourself.
-And for strengthening those references as required.

 So there has to be a better way.
 We want to:

- 1. Have lots of Strings, without lots of allocations (like SubString/WeakRefString, unlike String)
+ 1. Have lots of Strings, without lots of allocations (like SubString, unlike String)
- 2. Not have to worry about mistakenly keeping original huge source string in memory (like WeakRefString/String, unlike SubString)
+ 2. Not have to worry about mistakenly keeping original huge source string in memory (like String, unlike SubString)
- 3. Not have to worry about managing the memory of the strings ourself (like SubString/String, unlike WeakRefString)
+ 3. Not have to worry about managing the memory of the strings ourself
  4. Just outright use less memory.
-(Unlike any String string type)

 Can we do that?
 Yes we can.

-#### InternedString
+#### `intern`

-Every InternedString is a strong reference to a real String.
+The value returned by `intern`is a strong reference to a real String.
-But unlike normal Strings, if two InternedStrings are content equal, they are reference equal.
+But unlike for normal use of Strings,  if `s1==s1` then `intern(s1)===intern(s2)`  i.e. strings are that content equal, they are reference equal (once interned).
 That is to say if they look like each other, then they are each other.

-When a new InternedStrings is created, before allocating new memory, we check to see if there already is an InternedString with that content, and if so we just grab a (Strong) reference to that existing String.
+When a string is interned is created we check to see if there already is an interned string with that content, and if so return it. interning a string has no on-going new allocations -- not even the pointer and length marker that `SubString` has.
-This solves point **1.** by reducing allocations, (though not as much as SubStrings, which only have to allocated there pointers and length markers)
+This solves point **1.** by reducing allocations.

 You don't have to worry about mistakenly keeping the huge source string in memory, (Like `SubString`) as they do not have a reference to that huge string, unless they **are** that huge source string.
 So that solves point **2.**

-On point **3.** you don't have to worry about managing the memory yourself, because each InternedString is a strong reference to it's content.
+On point **3.** you don't have to worry about managing the memory yourself, because each is just a normal reference to it's content.
-Once the last InternedString with that content goes out of scope (and is garbage collected), removing the copy in the interning pool will be handled automatically (it is a WeakRef, so won't keep it alive).
+Once the last string with with that content goes out of scope (and is garbage collected), removing the copy in the interning pool will be handled automatically (it is a WeakRef, so won't keep it alive).